RobertMenke/Tooltip-js/readme.md

 - Add support for container (2nd param of constructor) position: fixed/static
 - Add additional CSS classes to accommodate wider use cases
-- Look into removing the reliance on jQuery
 - Add additional events and positioning methods